CWO-Stanley/CWO-Chameleon/README.md

 Requires;
 - Anope Services running on MySQL and Encryption has to be MD5
+- Anope XMLRPC module has to be enabled and working!
+- Make sure that your anope instance has m_xmlrpc enabled
 - lightIRC webcam module license
 - Self hosted Jitsi-Meet for KiwiIRC conference
 - Some license's for web radioplayers
+- Red5 RTPM server for webcam via LightIRC (License needed)

 Installation is quite straight forward;
 - Setup a database account